stouffer/ms_abc_networks/ms/ms.md

 We used a classification tree to separate the networks along the continuum of values of $c$ and $\lambda$.
-The response was the type of network, and the classifiers where the $\text{log}_{10}$ of $c$ and $\lambda$ and the log transformation helped do something real and spectacular.
+The response was the type of network, and the classifiers where the $\text{log}_{10}$ of $c$ and $\lambda$ and the log transformation helped do something real and spectacular {>>don't forget me<<}.
 We used the implementation from the `tree` package (v.
 1.0.36) for `R` (v.
 3.2.2).
 Splits where decided according to Gini ratio.
-The weight of each datapoint was proportional to the inverse of the Euclidean distance between the output of the simulation and the actual network, so that networks that were poorly described by the model have a lessened impact on the classification.
+The weight of each datapoint was proportional to the inverse of the Euclidean distance between the output of the simulation and the actual network so that networks that were poorly described by the model had a lessened impact on the classification.

 # References